Agent of Happiness Image

 In the documentary Agent of Happiness, Amber Kumar Gurung plays the agent, traveling the mountains of the Bhutanese Himalayas conducting government-sponsored surveys of happiness.
 Ironically, while scoring the happiness of other citizens, his own fulfillment is dubious, as his life is not what he’d like it to be.
+We follow Amber as he dutifully attends courses training him for the job, as he ascends to mountain villages to assess happiness by counts of goats and tractors.
+Some men count cows, while others enumerate wives.
+One woman is delirious because her cow had a calf.

 Co-directors Arun Bhattarai and Dorottya Zurbó allow the viewer a rare glimpse into lives in Bhutan and the peculiar practice of rating for happiness.
 The Gross National Happiness Index is calculated from individual scores that are rated on a scale of one to ten.
 The survey contains 148 questions that run the gamut from “How would you rate your knowledge and understanding of local legends and folktales?” to “Do you agree that nature is the domain of spirits and deities?”

 The mountains are beautiful, and the people are open and warm.
 Life in this part of Bhutan is pastoral and peaceful.
-The film does not rush.
+Agent of Happiness does not rush.
 Lingering moments of these remote lives allow us to let it sink in.
 One woman says, “I must have done something good in my past life to be born in this country.”
 Amber says his job is good, and he’s happy to have a car, but without a wife to share his life with, it’s all pointless.
 His own personal happiness index is low.

 “…the agent conducts government sponsored surveys of happiness…”